vishwanathovi/personal-blog-2020/content/posts/2020-02-27---My-first-year-of-learning-to-code.md

 tags:
   - "Coding"
   - "Learning"
-description: "First year of learning to code. "
+description: "First year experience with learning to code and the things i learned about learning."
 socialImage: "/media/image-2.jpg"
 ---

 It has been little more than a year that I started programming.
-Even though I was part of the Indian tech community (worked for tech companies like <a href="https://www.flipkart.com/" target="_blank">Flipkart</a>, MuSigma), I mostly worked as an analyst with very minimal programming being done on a daily basis.
+Even though I was part of the Indian tech community (worked for tech companies like <a href="https://www.flipkart.com/" target="_blank">Flipkart</a>, <a href="https://www.mu-sigma.com/" target="_blank">MuSigma</a>), I mostly worked as an analyst with very minimal programming being done on a daily basis.

 So, last year March, I officially(and finally 👊) decided that I want to learn coding full time and make a career out of it.
 Below is my experience of the first year into learning to code and a few learnings during the journey.
 ## Journey
 ### First 3 months - (Coding is hard!!!)

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/26gR0YFZxWbnUPtMA" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/tipsyelves-math-26gR0YFZxWbnUPtMA">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/26gR0YFZxWbnUPtMA" width="480" height="200" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/tipsyelves-math-26gR0YFZxWbnUPtMA">via GIPHY</a></p>

 I started learning to code on my own from March of last year.
 I was still working fulltime as an analyst.
 I spent around 2–3 hours every day into coding.
 Mainly I started with HTML, CSS & JS from freecodecamp.com.